schmidb/TurtleTrafo/_i18n/en/_posts/offerings/2023-02-26-EmpathicLeadershipClass.md

 * Active listening and authentic communication<br>
 *We will use all your new skills to make connections, manage your emotions, and listen to other people with an open and empathetic mind.
 It will create a new experience in communicating with your employees.*
 * Observation and empathy in meetings
 *Having many people in a room brings many different emotions and energies into action.
-As an empathetic leader, you are able to identify everyone's needs and lead your meeting to efficient outcomes.*
+As an empathetic leader, you are able to identify most of them and lead your meeting to efficient outcomes.*

+##### Personal coaching:
+* customized training and toolkit for your specific leadership situation

 ##### Day 2 - end of course
 * Projecting stories onto others<br>